benhamad/blog/2024-04-12-dramalive.md

 ## Conclusion

-Though the application is advertised itself as only a player, we saw how a single empty link can be used to activate a huge list of channels.
+Though the application is advertised as only a player, we saw how a single empty link can be used to activate a huge list of channels.
 Those channels are provided by a hardcoded API in the application.